 What is car transport?
 Simply put, it’s the act of moving a car from one state to another through some type of car shipping method.
 Most of the time this is taken care of via an open carrier – not unlike the ones you see hauling new cars to dealerships on the interstate.

 Once you find a car transport company and book your order with them, you simply wait until the carrier shows up.
 Your brokerage will inform you when the carrier will be arriving at your house, and give you the carrier’s number in case you have any further questions.

 However, if you’re shipping a rare or expensive vehicle, enclosed car shipping might be for you.
 It’s typically anywhere from 75-100% more expensive than open shipping, but if your vehicle can’t get dirty or damaged, it’s well worth the extra cost.
 For most vehicles open shipping is just fine – damage during transport is rare.

 When the carrier arrives at the destination, he’ll coordinate with you the exact time and location of the delivery.
 Once you and the driver meet up, it’s time for a second inspection – this is to make sure any damage done during transport is properly recorded and the proper steps taken to make sure that any insurance claims are handled quickly and promptly.

-A good site to utilize is Only Carrier Reviews.
-The more quotes you can get the better off you’ll be.
+A good site to utilize is Transport Reviews.
 It’s always best to shop around for a good car transport company, but don’t go with the lowest price.
 Low prices in car shipping can be a bad thing, as essentially brokerages are enticing carriers to pick your vehicle up.
 But if you think you’re paying too much, you might be – some routes are easier than others to obtain, so be sure to talk to your broker if you think there might be an issue.